 An exemplary calm night was followed by a no worse day.
-The machine-gun shooting and the like petty trifles are of no account.
+The machine-gun shooting has turned already into one of nagging yet petty trifles of no account.

 - in the room I borrowed from Wagrum the key to duplicate it;